pyamsoft/power-manager/README.md

 not collect nor will it ever ask for any of your personal information.
 The
 cache used by Power Manager is used to store user preferences, and nothing
 more.

-## Ads and network usage

-Power Manager requires the Internet and Network state permissions to only do
-one thing: load an optional AdMob interstitial ad.
-The interstital ad can be
-viewed if desired by selecting the redeem icon on the top right hand side of
-the screen.
-Aside from that single optional advertisement, Power Manager does
-not access the internet or utilize device resources in any other way.

 ## Development